Trump And Merkel’s Handshake: Social Media Explodes At Oval Office Snub [Video]

 #Trump seems to ignore #Merkel‘s handshake request.”

-In the press conference, Mr. Trump told the public and the press to take it up with Fox News when wondering about where President Trump got his wiretapping claims, reports the Telegraph.
-The publication notes that the conference was a precursor to a meeting wherein Merkel could be urged by Mr. Trump to increase NATO spending.
-The upcoming summit is already expected to be a tense one, and with the controversy over the handshake, it seems par for the course.
+In the press conference, Mr. Trump told the public and the press to take it up with Fox News when wondering about where President Trump got his wiretapping claims, reports Telegraph.co.uk.
+The publication notes that the conference was a precursor to a meeting wherein Merkel could be urged by Mr. Trump to increase Nato spending.
+The upcoming summit is already expected to be a tense one, and with the controversy over the initially missing handshake, it seems par for the course.

-As seen in the above photo, then-Republican presidential candidate Trump shook someone’s hand as Mr. Trump signed a copy of his book, Crippled America: How to Make Our Country Great Again, at Trump Tower on Tuesday, November 3, 2015, in New York.
+As seen in the above photo, then Republican presidential candidate Trump shook someone’s hand as Mr. Trump signed a copy of his book, Crippled America: How to Make Our Country Great Again, at Trump Tower on Tuesday, November 3, 2015, in New York.
 Merkel and Trump’s handshake during the photo op, according to Time, would have been a customary handshake between foreign leaders.